gonative-cc/sui-native/nBTC/docs/testnet-v2.md

 The Testnet V2 setup is designed to provide a simplified testing environment for nBTC.
 It consists of packages deployed on the Sui Testnet that interact with our private Bitcoin devnet.

-For this setup we use our own Bitcoin devnet because
+For this setup we use our own Bitcoin devnet because the public Bitcoin testnets have several issues that make them unsuitable for reliable testing:

-- ... list ux and devx issues of the Bitcoin testnet
+- Bitcoin Testnet3 tokens acutally have value, which makes them unusable for testing
+- Frequent reorganizations sometimes exceeding 30 blocks
+- Unreliable faucets

 Key characteristics:

 - Sui Network: testnet.
 - Bitcoin Network:
   - block time: 2min,
   - required confirmations: 4 - so time to finality is 8min.
 - wallet integration: through our private Bitcoin node, details in the [byield](https://byield.gonative.cc/) UI.